 Located 26 miles north of Baton Rouge in St. Francisville is one of Louisiana’s most haunted locations and named one of America’s most haunted houses.
 The Myrtles Plantation was built in 1796 by a revolutionary war general named David Bradford and was inherited by his son-in-law, Clarke Woodruff.
 Woodruff began a relationship with one his slaves, a young woman named Chloe.
 Though she did not want the relationship, she kept seeing him for a few years out of fear of working outside with the other slaves.
 After being paranoid that Woodruff’s wife would find out of their affair, she began listening in on their conversations which resulted in her ear being chopped off after she was caught.
 She was known for wearing a green turban to cover her missing ear.
 For revenge, Chloe put poison in the wife and children’s food to only make them ill, but they died within days.
 Out of fear of association with the crime, the other slaves hung Chloe from a tree.
 In 1992, the current owner of the property has shared what seems to be film evidence of Chloe’s ghost roaming the property.
 She has even been seen in recent visitors’ photos.
 The plantation does day and night guided tours, as well as a mystery tour on Fridays and Saturdays.
 If you’re brave enough, stay a night in one of the rooms, as Chloe isn’t the only ghost known to wander The Myrtles.
 General Bradford might even arrange your shoes, as one visitor has reported.

-A local favorite, Spanish Moon, has been entertaining downtown Baton Rouge with live music, billiard games and great drinks for quite some time.
-But before it became a popular bar, Spanish Moon has had various uses since its construction in 1910.
+A local favorite, Spanish Moon, entertained Baton Rouge with live music, billiard games and great drinks for quite some time.
+But before it became a bar, Spanish Moon has had various uses since its construction in 1910.
 Past uses of the current bar include a grain mill, a feed store, a clothing store, a temporary jail, and a firehouse.
 The most notable use (and most likely the explanation for the hauntings) is that it served as a morgue during the Great Mississippi Flood of 1927 when around 250 Baton Rouge residents died.
-A few of the bar’s managers have mentioned that a dresser had to be thrown out of The Green Room, where artists hang out before their performance, due to the negative energy seeping from it, scaring the artists.
-Bar patrons have reported pool balls rolling off tables by themselves, glasses moving and clanking on their own, and something tapping their shoulders when no one was there.
-Allegedly, some bartenders refuse to close the bar alone at night out of fear of what they’ll encounter.
+A few of the bar’s managers have mentioned that a dresser had to be thrown out of The Green Room, where artists hung out before their performance, due to the negative energy seeping from it, scaring the artists.
+Bar patrons reported pool balls rolling off tables by themselves, glasses moving and clanking on their own, and something tapping their shoulders when no one was there.
+Allegedly, some bartenders refused to close the bar alone at night out of fear of what they’ll encounter.